PRESTO: Fast Motion Planning Using Diffusion Models Based on Key-Configuration Environment Representation: Method

 \subsection{Training Conditional Diffusion Models}

-\paragraph{Model Architecture} Figure~\ref{fig:pipeline} (bottom) illustrates our model architecture, based on the Diffusion Transformer (DiT) by Peebles et al.~\cite{Peebles2022DiT}.
-Our model takes as inputs the denoised trajectory at the $i$-th step $\tau_{i}$, the environment representation $\phi$, the start and goal joint configurations $q_{s}$ and $q_{g}$, and the current diffusion step $i$.
-We utilize the v-prediction model~\cite{salimans2022vpred}, which has been empirically shown to improve sample quality~\cite{saharia2022imagen}.
+\paragraph{Model Architecture} Figure~\ref{fig:pipeline} (bottom) illustrates our model architecture, which is based on the Diffusion Transformer (DiT)~\cite{Peebles2022DiT}.
+Our model takes as inputs the current diffusion step $i$, the noisy trajectory at the $i$-th step $\tau_{i}$, the environment representation $\phi$, and the start and goal joint configurations $q_{s}$ and $q_{g}$.
+We use v-prediction~\cite{salimans2022vpred} during inference to enhance sample quality~\cite{saharia2022imagen}.

-To process the inputs, the trajectory $\tau_{i}$ is first patchified and projected by an MLP to create input tokens, as in DiT~\cite{Peebles2022DiT}.
-The diffusion step $i$ and the start and goal configurations $q_s$ and $q_g$ are encoded with high-dimensional frequency embeddings~\cite{Peebles2022DiT} to capture small changes in these variables.
-The trajectory embeddings are used as input tokens for the transformer, while $i$, $\phi$, $q_s$, and $q_g$ are incorporated as conditioning inputs to align sampled trajectories with the current scene and endpoint constraints.
+To process the inputs, the trajectory $\tau_{i}$ is first patchified and tokenized by an MLP, as in DiT~\cite{Peebles2022DiT}.
+The diffusion step $i$ and the start and goal configurations $q_s$ and $q_g$ are mapped to high-dimensional frequency embeddings~\cite{Peebles2022DiT} to capture small changes.
+The embedded trajectory patches are given as input tokens to the transformer, while $i$, $\phi$, $q_s$, and $q_g$ are incorporated as conditioning inputs to align sampled trajectories with the current scene and endpoint constraints.

-The DiT features six transformer blocks for processing trajectories.
-Unlike conventional transformers, each transformer block in DiT incorporates an additional Adaptive Layer Normalization (AdaLN) layer, as described by Peebles et al.~\cite{Peebles2022DiT}.
-This layer applies additional gating, scaling, and bias transformations to the features of the output tokens, with the parameters predicted by a separate MLP based on the conditioning variables ${\gamma, g, b} = \text{MLP}({i, \phi, q_s, q_g})$.
-The output of each block $x$ is then transformed as $\hat{x} = x + \gamma \odot ((1 + g) \odot \text{LN}(x) + b)$, where $\text{LN}(x)$ denotes layer normalization and $\odot$ denotes element-wise multiplication.
-This process enables the model to adjust its output according to the current environment and the diffusion iteration.
+The DiT comprises six transformer blocks to process the trajectories, where each block incorporates Adaptive Layer Normalization (AdaLN)~\cite{Peebles2022DiT} that transforms the output features based on the conditioning inputs.
+In AdaLN, a separate MLP maps conditioning inputs to the transform parameters as ${\gamma, g, b} = \text{MLP}({i, \phi, q_s, q_g})$, applied to the output $x$ as $\hat{x} = x + \gamma \odot ((1 + g) \odot \text{LN}(x) + b)$, where $\text{LN}(x)$ denotes layer normalization and $\odot$ denotes element-wise multiplication.
+This allows the model to adjust its output based on the current scene and the diffusion iteration.